koordinator-sh/koordinator/docs/proposals/scheduling/20220530-fine-grained-cpu-orchestration.md

 1. Only supports the CPU allocation mechanism of the Pod dimension.
 1. Koordinator divides the CPU on the machine into `CPU Shared Pool`, `statically exclusive CPUs` and `BE CPU Shared Pool`.
-    1. The `CPU Shared Pool` is the set of CPUs on which any containers in `K8s Burstable` and `Koordinator LSE` Pods run.
+    1. The `CPU Shared Pool` is the set of CPUs on which any containers in `K8s Burstable` and `Koordinator LS` Pods run.
 Containers in `K8s Guaranteed` pods with `fractional CPU requests` also run on CPUs in the shared pool.
 The shared pool contains all unallocated CPUs in the node but excluding CPUs allocated by K8s Guaranteed, LSE and LSR Pods.
 If kubelet reserved CPUs, the shared pool includes the reserved CPUs.
     1. The `statically exclusive CPUs` are the set of CPUs on which any containers in `K8s Guaranteed`, `Koordinator LSE` and `LSR` Pods that have integer CPU run.
 When K8s Guaranteed, LSE and LSR Pods request CPU, koord-scheduler will be allocated from the `CPU Shared Pool`.
     1. The `BE CPU Shared pool` is the set of CPUs on which any containers in `K8s BestEffort` and `Koordinator BE` Pods run.
 The `BE CPU Shared Pool` contains all CPUs in the node but excluding CPUs allocated by K8s Guaranteed and Koordinator Pods.